-We are pleased to inform you that our working group is supporting the EUI CineClub in organising its next cycle dedicated to Women’s Rights.
+We are pleased to inform you that our working group supported the EUI CineClub in organising its cycle dedicated to Women’s Rights.

-The cycle was opened on Wednesday, 22nd of February with a special event on Reproductive Rights and a documentary and will end with a movie on Women and Cinema on Thursday, 23rd of March.
+The cycle was opened on Wednesday, 22nd of February with a special event on Reproductive Rights and a documentary and ended with a movie on Women and Cinema on Thursday, 23rd of March.

 22nd of February (Wednesday), 3.30 – 6 pm, Sala del Capitolo, Badia Fiesolana – Reproductive Rights I